eslint/rfcs/designs/2022-community-eslint-org/README.md

   compatibility with newer versions of ESLint).

-  We can also make an exception for packages that meet the other criteria, but where the owner want to transfer ownership to the new org.
+  We can also make an exception for packages that meet the other criteria, but where the owner wants to transfer ownership to the new org.
-  For instance people like [@gajus](https://github.com/gajus) at some point could want to transfer ownership of plugins like [`eslint-plugin-flowtype`](https://github.com/gajus/eslint-plugin-flowtype) and/or [`eslint-plugin-jsdoc`](https://github.com/gajus/eslint-plugin-jsdoc) if they would feel it would be better maintained by the community instead of
+  For instance people like [@gajus](https://github.com/gajus) could at some point want to transfer ownership of plugins like [`eslint-plugin-flowtype`](https://github.com/gajus/eslint-plugin-flowtype) and/or [`eslint-plugin-jsdoc`](https://github.com/gajus/eslint-plugin-jsdoc) if they would feel it would be better maintained by the community instead of